2016 National Center for Transgender Equality

 A Report of the National Transgender Discrimination Survey

-Below Are Additional Helpful Information and Resources
+Below is Helpful Information and Resources

 This is part of a series from the Pulse Patient Safety Advisory Council.